-INGES KINDLUSTUS: www.inges.ee
+If kindlustus: www.if.ee

 Please note that you have to present the copy of the health insurance contract to the university and to the Police and Border Guard Board!

 All insured people have a general practitioner who treats minor illnesses, refers them to specialists and can make home visits if needed.